SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/Budget.md

 contingency budget becomes part of the conference profit, which goes into SIGPLAN's fund balance.
 That in turn is used to pay for a variety of SIGPLAN projects to benefit SIGPLAN members and future conference attendees.
-Correspondingly, SIGPLAN must cover an conference losses.
+Correspondingly, SIGPLAN must cover conference losses, if any.

 ### Return-to-SIG